 What is an Intensive Outpatient Program?

-Intensive Outpatient Programs provide part-time addiction recovery treatment.
+Intensive outpatient programs provide part-time addiction recovery treatment through licensed treatment centers.
 Also known as IOP or IOT, they provide post-detox therapy to guide clients through early recovery into sustainable sobriety.
 IOP treatments build life skills via onsite sessions.
 Unlike residential programs, however, clients live offsite.

-Intensive outpatient programs offer recovering addicts the flexibility they need to maintain their lives and get the help they need simultaneously.
+Intensive outpatient programs offer recovering addicts the flexibility they need to maintain their lives and get the help they need for substance abuse and mental health issues simultaneously.

 IOPs are designed for people who apply to any of the following:

-- In emotional crisis that disrupts daily life at home, work, and/or socially.
+- In an emotional crisis that disrupts daily life at home, work, and/or socially.

 - Need extra support in early addiction recovery stages.